MelkoCollective/SourKRAUT/README.md

 ## Sampling Our Kets Randomly and Accurately using Tensor networks

 SourKRAUT is a quantum simulator that can be used to generate thousands of samples for various models.
-This data is generated using unitary tensor network calculations.
+This data is generated using tensor network calculations.
 It can additionally be used to store amplitudes and values of physical observables.
 Once the data is generated, the results can be verified using histograms and relative error plots for various observables.